 It has been documented over many years that philosophy majors perform the best on LSATs, and it is therefore not surprising that some of our majors have gone on to study law and politics (at Harvard, Yale, Oxford, and elsewhere).
 Other majors have gone straight into the private sector, and have found that their skills often enable them to excel in a creative corporate environment better than students whose focus was narrower.

 Philosophy majors have gone into the Peace Corps and other service-oriented practices (Teach for America, Lutheran Volunteer Corps), some graduates are working for the State Department, and in different non-profit organizations, while other majors pursue theology and philosophy (St. Olaf Philosophy majors have attended Harvard Divinity School, Yale Divinity School, and Princeton Theological Seminary).
 Majors have been accepted to do graduate work in philosophy at Harvard, Yale, Brown, Cornell, University of Chicago, University of California San Diego, Baylor University, University of Wisconsin, Emory, the University of Notre Dame, and more.

-The philosophy department (Housed on the fifth and sixth floors of Holland Hall) faculty is highly dedicated to working with each student in each class, as well as working with students who are not enrolled in a philosophy class, but have philosophical questions.
+The philosophy department faculty (housed on the fifth and sixth floors of Holland Hall) are highly dedicated to working with every student in each class, as well as working with students who are not enrolled in any philosophy classes, but have philosophical questions.